openclimatefix/nowcasting_dataset/nowcasting_dataset/data_sources/README.md

 # fake

 `fake.py` has several function to create fake `Batch` data.
-This is useful for testing, and I assume useful outside this module too.
+This is useful for testing, and hopefully useful outside this module too.